7rikazhexde/mkdocs-macros-utils/docs/examples/link-card-macro.md

     external=True
 ) }}

-??? info "How to designate SVG as the icon for card links"
+??? tip "How to designate SVG as the icon for card links"

     !!! tip "About the SVG file to be used"